etsy/feature/README.md

     $server_config['foo'] => array('users' => 'fred');

-None of these four properties have any effect if `'enabled'` is a string since in those cases the feature is considered either entirely enabled or disabled.
+None of these four properties have any effect if `'enabled'` is entirely enabled or disabled.
 They can, however, enable a variant of a feature if no `'enabled'` value is provided or if the variant’s percentage is 0.

 On the other hand, when an array `'enabled'` value is specified, as an aid to detecting typos, the variant names used in the `'admin'`,